w3c/wai-people-use-web/_people-use-web/abilities-barriers.md

 different presentations of the web content and different ways of interaction.

+@@@ Need to add relevant low-vision criteria and potentially others - see our matrix in the google doc. @@@

 {% include excol.html type="end" %}{% include excol.html type="start" id="" %}

 ### Examples of visual disabilities {#examples-of-visual-disabilities}